Pop quiz: Where do you go for fast access to reliable, quality participants who are a guaranteed good-fit for your research needs?

 Tools for recruiting research panelists

-Once you’ve got your game plan, the next step is to actually recruit participants for your panel.
+Once you’ve got your game plan, the next step is to actually recruit participants for your research panel.

 User Interviews

 Many folks know that User Interviews offers a large pool of vetted research participants (over 1.5 million participants and counting).
-But did you know that we also offer an all-in-one panel management and recruitment automation platform
+But did you know that we also offer an all-in-one panel management and recruitment automation platform?

 Our Research Hub platform can make your research ops run smoothly by helping you build and manage your own panel, taking care of participant scheduling, keeping track of important participant data, and even managing incentive distribution after a research session.